Multiple Winners

 external view returns (uint256)

 At the end of the prize period, anyone can begin the award process.
-This happens in two main stages - startAward
+This happens in two main stages - `startAward` and `completeAward`. `startAward` triggers the configured Random Number Generator request, which will take some blocks. `completeAward` can then be called, which selects the winners using the RNG result and pushes the tokens out to the winners.&#x20;

 function startAward() external requireCanStartAward